-As outlined above, despite all difficulties faced by the Project due to the pandemic related long obstructions, about 86% of construction progress has been achieved till date.
-Although the desired level could not be reached, the progress is still satisfactory in these times of great challenges.
+As outlined above, despite all difficulties faced by the Project due to the pandemic related long obstructions, about 88% of construction progress has been achieved till date.
+Although the desired level could not be reached due to the pandemic, the progress is still satisfactory in these times of great challenges.
 The unforeseen geological surprises, physical constraints of excavation in large caverns, overbreaks that required repair and maintenance and long tunnel excavation cycle are major drag to the construction pace.
-To overcome these problems, the Employer has extended supports to the Main Civil Contractor for mobilization of additional equipment, like boomers, batching plant, grouting machines, robotic shotcrete machine, generators, dump trucks, excavators, loaders, transit mixtures, concrete pump, pneumatic jack hammers, water pumps, drum rollers, etc. The Employer has also overtaken a few work fronts from the Main Civil Contractors, where they lacked equipment and human resources, and have been carrying out construction activities on those fronts.
+To overcome these problems, the Employer has extended supports to the Main Civil Contractor for mobilization of additional equipment, like boomers, batching plant, grouting machines, robotic shotcrete machine, generators, dump trucks, excavators, loaders, transit mixtures, concrete pump, pneumatic jack hammers, water pumps, drum rollers, etc.